Vijay-Chandra-11/Aicte-project-voice-to-text/README.md

-# AI-Powered Study Buddy: Lecture Voice-to-Notes Generator 🎙️📝
+# Lecture Voice-to-Notes Generator 🎙️📝

 A full-stack artificial intelligence application designed to seamlessly convert spoken lectures into concise, structured study notes.
 This